 Would be someone your team will enjoy working with

 There are mostly two kinds of interviews

-Telephonic interview is an elimination where the recruiters eliminate the enormous list of job seekers.
+Telephonic interview is basically an elimination where the recruiters eliminate the enormous list of job seekers.
 This mode of interview round helps in minimizing the number of prospective job seekers for the face-to-face interview.

 Further, it also comes handy when the potential candidate is far from the reach of the employers.

 It is accessible for both the interviewer and the applicant.
 The applicant doesn't have to travel to meet the interviewer or spend time preparing her physical appearance.

 Telephone interviews help the recruiter in the screening process.
 The interviewer gains a better understanding of the information listed on the applicant's resume through a phone conversation as well as gauge how well the applicant thinks on his feet.

 Ideally, a broad selection process should include a thorough review of the knowledge, skills, and abilities required for the position, as well as organizational and cultural fit.

 Your organization can create selection practices that best fit the requirements of the position by analyzing your hiring needs in-depth.

 Chapter 3 :Challenges That Come with Being A Technical Recruiter